feroult/yawp/README.md

 * Maven 3.3+
 * PostgreSQL 9.4+

+Then follow the [travis-ci build script](../blob/master/.travis.yml) to get your build passing

 ## IRC

 Feel free to contact the developers at the IRC channel __#yawp__ at __chat.freenode.net__